 A lot of riads and restaurants offer an ‘walk home’ service to and from the restaurants.
 That might seems a little strange at first, but it feels very reassuring to walk at night with someone you can trust and with a small tip you are contributing to the life of someone nice and definitely less fortunate than you.
 Feels like a win win to me.
 Right ?!

-And for some more Morocco inspiration, you should definitely read the blog Along Dusty Roads, one of my favourite out there.
+And for some more Morocco inspiration, you should definitely read the blog Along Dusty Roads, one of my favourites out there.